Sunday, January 27, 2013

 II.
 HASKELL FUNCTIONS

-The syntax for a Haskell function definition is function name, argument names, an equal sign, then the body of the function.
+The syntax for a Haskell function definition is the function name, argument names, an equal sign, and then the function's body.
 The body of the function can also be thought of as an expression.
 Function arguments are values passed from the left side of the equal sign to parameters used within the body of the function on the right side of the equal sign.

 Prelude> let times x y = x * y